-In Q3, the Company was awarded its first "Robotics as a Service" ("RaaS") contract by OEX Recovery Group Incorporated, to conduct a search for nine Avro Arrow free flight models launched over Lake Ontario in series of tests during 1954 - 1957.
+In Q2, the Company was awarded its first "Robotics as a Service" ("RaaS") contract by OEX Recovery Group Incorporated, to conduct a search for nine Avro Arrow free flight models launched over Lake Ontario in series of tests during 1954 - 1957.
 The models are one-eighth scale replicas of the famed flying jet, and were part of the final flight design tests done prior to the production of the CF-105 Arrow.
 The goal of the search was to discover the resting place of nine models, recover them and ultimately house them at the Canada Aviation and Space Museum in Ottawa and the National Air Force Museum of Canada in Trenton, Ontario.

-Using Kraken's ThunderFish® underwater robot, the search for the lost Avro Arrow test models occurred in Q3 and Kraken generated revenues of approximately \$475,000 on this contract in the quarter.
+Using Kraken's ThunderFish[®] underwater robot, the search for the lost Avro Arrow test models occurred in Q3 and Kraken generated revenues of approximately \$475,000 on this contract.
 The search generated significant national and international media interest when the successful discovery of a free-flight Avro Arrow model on the floor of Lake Ontario was announced September 8, 2017.
-While the sonar search has completed for this year, management believes the Company may be contracted for additional RaaS surveys on this project in 2018.